“Supporting financial administration and management training for staff and volunteers working in BC museums and cultural institutions.”

 The late Barrie Hardcastle, a former director of the Nanaimo Centennial Museum, was an active supporter of the BC Museums Association and an energetic BCMA Councillor.

 Mr. Hardcastle was very concerned that financial and managerial aspects of museum and art gallery operations tended to be overlooked or taken for granted.
 He felt that improvements in these areas would assist the museums and art galleries of BC by improving everyday effectiveness and preparing them for the future.

-Bursary applications are invited from current Institutional Members of BCMA on behalf of staff or volunteers, or from a current Individual member of BCMA.
+Bursary applications are invited from BC Museums Association Institutional Members on behalf of staff or volunteers, or from individual members.
 There is no restriction on the training provider, but the proposed training opportunity must have a financial administration or management focus.